flatironinstitute/sciware/17_FICluster/main.md

 ## JUBE Configuration Files (1)

-- XML Structure:
+- XML/YAML Structure:
   1. Benchmark configuration: number of nodes, input files
     - Parameters can be dynamic (python, shell)
   1. Execution configuration: processor type, runtime
-    - Execution can be through a batch scheduler
+    - Can submit jobs to a batch scheduler
   1. Benchmark definition: which steps to run, in what order
   1. Regular expressions to extract results
   1. Results printing: inputs, outputs, in what order